-Getting a good night’s sleep on a regular basis cuts down on stress, keeps your metabolism in check, and ensures you have the energy your body needs to function properly and in remain in good health.
+Getting a good night’s sleep (at least 7 hours) on a regular basis cuts down on stress, keeps your metabolism in check, and ensures you have the energy your body needs to function properly and in remain in good health.
 Sleep deprivation can lead to many negative health effects, including weight gain.
+Did you know sleep even helps regulate your hunger hormones?
+A recent article by my friend Helen Sanders at HealthAmbition.com also stresses this important tip!
 So unplug earlier in the evenings and be sure to get your rest.

 6. Get fit with friends

 Many people “fail” when they figure out that sticking to an exercise and nutrition plan is easier said than done – especially after the honeymoon period wears off and it’s just between them and the person looking back at them in the mirror.
-Finding support to keep you accountable works on many levels, and thanks to technology, finding an accountability partner(s) is easier than ever.
-Buddy up with a co-worker, join an online community, or even FaceTime your old college roommate for encouragement or a friendly competition.
-Chances are, you’ll have a positive influence on them, too!
+Finding support to keep you accountable works on many levels, and finding an accountability partner(s) is easier than ever.
+Buddy up with a co-worker, join an online community health challenge, or even FaceTime your old college roommate for a friendly competition!

 7. Get moving

 While exercise is important, the quality of food you put into your body is essential for a long, healthy life.
-As much as possible, steer clear of processed food with ingredients that you can barely pronounce.
+Steer clear of processed food with ingredients that you can barely pronounce.
 Go for meals you can replicate from your own kitchen, with lots of fresh fruits and vegetables, whole grains, healthy fats, and protein.
 Read labels, eat out less, and learn to cook a new dish every once in a while.

 Set goals for yourself that are specific, measurable, attainable, realistic and time-bound.
 Write down the goals and how you’ll get there.
 Focus on the little things and the big stuff will follow, and don’t worry if you find you need to make some adjustments along the way.

-10. Reward yourself – but not with food
+10. Reward yourself - but not with junk food

 The Lord will guide you continually, watering your life when you are dry and keeping you healthy, too.
 You will be like a well watered garden like an ever-flowing spring. ~Isaiah 58:11